 The building will also complement our award-winning library and will act as an appropriate gateway to what will become Paraparaumu’s new town centre.
 This is a great outcome and an economical one at that.”

 The building is now water-tight.
 External cladding is being installed and a number of tasks need to be completed on the interior.
+The building also has energy efficient heating system similar to the heating system to warm your home.
 This includes carpeting, painting and installing furniture, equipment and internal signage.
 It will be ready to be occupied in early March 2013.